 Mary Condon – Past Co–Director [2015-2016]

 Dean Mary Condon joined the Osgoode faculty in 1992.
 She served as Associate Dean (Academic) from July 2016 to April 2018 and then served as Interim Dean until her appointment as Dean in July 2019.
 Between 2008 and 2016 she was appointed by the Ontario government as a Commissioner and Board Member of the Ontario Securities Commission (OSC).
 For three of those years (2011-2014) she served as one of two full-time Vice-Chairs of the OSC.
 In that capacity she was executive sponsor of a number of policy initiatives.
 She also issued numerous adjudicative decisions as a member of the OSC’s tribunal.
 In early 2018, she was appointed a member of the board of the Capital Markets Authority Implementation Organization (CMAIO), an interim body set up to assist with the establishment of a Capital Markets Regulatory Authority for co-operating jurisdictions in Canada.

 Dean Condon teaches Securities Regulation and Advanced Securities in Osgoode’s JD program and also directs and teaches in the Professional LLM in Securities Law program.
 In the 2009 winter term, she was awarded the Walter S. Owen Chair in Business Law at the Faculty of Law, University of British Columbia, where she was also the co-director of the National Centre for Business Law.

 Dean Condon’s research interests are focused primarily on the regulation of securities markets, investment funds, online investing, and pensions.
-She is co-author of Business Organizations: Principles, Policies and Practice (with Robert Yalden, Janis Sarra, Paul Paton, Mark Gillen, Carol Liao, Michael Deturbide, Mohamed Khimji, Bradley Bryan and Gary Campo).
-She is co-author of Securities Law in Canada: Cases and Commentary (with Anita Anand, Janis Sarra and Sarah Bradley), [3rd edition in preparation in 2016].
+She is co-author of Business Organizations: Practice, Theory and Emerging Challenges (with Robert Yalden, Janis Sarra, Paul Paton, Mark Gillen, Carol Liao, Michael Deturbide, Mohamed Khimji, Bradley Bryan and Gary Campo).
+She is co-author of Securities Law in Canada: Cases and Commentary (with Anita Anand, Janis Sarra and Sarah Bradley), [3rd edition, 2017].
 She is the author of Making Disclosure: Ideas and Interests in Ontario Securities Regulation (UTP).
 She has also written articles, book chapters and policy papers on topics related to securities regulation and pensions policy and has given invited lectures on these topics in Canada and internationally.

 Between 2014 and 2016 she served as a member of Canada’s National Steering Committee for Financial Literacy.
 She was a member of the Board of Trustees of the York University Pension Fund between 2005 and 2014.